The Grace 401(k)

 ~10% What you see The headline on the statement

-~90% What's buried Fees moved into the share-class expense ratio — off the statement, out of sight
+~90% What's below the surface Fees moved into the share-class expense ratio — off the statement, out of sight

 Illustrative.
 Proportions for emphasis, not a measured figure.